 8) I would much rather take my chances with the population of current and future political office-holders who have no need or benefit from recourse to violent suppression of the American people, than with any number of potential armed citizen factions whose ideological zealotry and fanaticism could at any time get the better of them and lead to unnecessary and counterproductive armed insurrection, destroying the nation they claim to wish to defend.

-Part IV: Why the “Can’t Keep Guns Out Of The Hands Of Criminals” Argument Is Defeatist
+Part IV: Why the “Can’t Keep Guns Out Of The Hands Of Criminals” Argument Is both Defeatist and Empirically Refuted

 Part V: Why The “Increases Personal Safety” Argument Has It Backwards